RedisLabs/redislabs-docs/content/rc/security/database-security/_index.md

 Redis Cloud supports [Transport Layer Security]({{<relref "/rc/security/database-security/tls-ssl.md">}}) (TLS) for database connections.
 TLS, often called "SSL", ensures the privacy of the TCP connection between your application and database.
 When client authentication is enabled, TLS also ensures that those clients with an authorized key can connect to your Redis databases.

-We strongly recommend that you enable TLS for any application trasmitting sensitive data across the wire.
+We strongly recommend enabling TLS for any application transmitting sensitive data across the wire.

 ## Disk encryption

-Redis Cloud provides encrpytion for all data stored on disk in Redis databases.
-See our [encrpytion at rest documentation]({{<relref "/rc/security/database-security/encryption-at-rest.md">}}) for specific details.
+Redis Cloud provides encryption for all data stored on disk in Redis databases.
+See our [encrpytion at rest documentation]({{<relref "/rc/security/encryption-at-rest.md">}}) for specific details.